FAQ’s – Epic Trail Challenge

 We support our Challengers each step of the way by providing:

-- An extensive endurance hike training program, including 14 weekly COVID-safe training hikes, a workout calendar, and online training clinics with local experts.
+- An extensive endurance hike training program, including 14 weekly training hikes, a workout calendar, and training clinics with local experts.

 - Training clinics and articles, covering topics like avoiding injury, motivation techniques, hiking footwear, basic trail essentials, hydration, and cross-training.

-- A private Facebook group where Challengers make new connections, ask questions, share photos and trail recommendations, generate informal meet-ups, and claim bragging rights.
+- A private online group where Challengers make new connections, ask questions, share photos and trail recommendations, generate informal meet-ups, and claim bragging rights.

 - Challenge Day trail support at multiple locations throughout the journey, including hydration, snacks, first aid, and encouragement!